DPIRD-DMA/OmniWaterMask/README.md

 -   Any imagery processing level
 -   Only requires Red, Green, Blue and NIR bands
 -   Known to work well with Sentinel-2, Landsat 8, PlanetScope, Maxar and NAIP
--   Supports inference on cuda, mps and cpu

 ## Try in Colab